 What to do if your cat prefers to eliminate in inappropriate places

-You can also make the inappropriate areas as undesirable as possible by covering them with aluminum foil or plastic wrap.
+You can also make the inappropriate areas as undesirable as possible by covering them with aluminum foil, double-sided sticky tape or plastic wrap.
 Plastic carpet runners placed "teeth" side up are good for covering large areas.
 Be sure you cover the area generously.
 If the spot is a foot or two wide, cover it with something at least four to six feet wide.
+Some cats don’t like certain air freshener scents, particularly citrus scents, and will avoid the area if one is placed there.
 After a few weeks of success, start removing the covering in areas that the cat is not bothering, working slowly toward the trouble spots.

 Another option to consider: Install an outdoor cattery, a place where your cat may prefer to eliminate.
 Catteries come in all sizes and shapes; you're limited only by your imagination.
 They can be large open enclosures with shelves and cubbies where cats can relax and play (and you can relax and play with them), small covered enclosures just big enough for a litter box, or something in between.
 Make sure that you still take litter box preferences, location and cleaning into consideration.